v2chrisb/lc/README.md

 + Dabble in Clojure here and there from now until the end of the semester.
 There won't be lots of time for this, so I won't feel bad that I can only dabble.
 + Try a bit harder to find useful Clojure learning opportunities over the summer.

-### Great Introduction to Clojure Talk on Vimeo
+### Interested in Functional Programming and/or Clojure?
-Watch [this video](https://vimeo.com/68375202) if you're interested in learning about Clojure and functional prgramming.
+Watch [this video](https://vimeo.com/68375202) if you're interested in learning about Clojure and functional programming.

 ### Final Thought
 Ultimately I aspire to be a solid programmer, but I also know I don't have the intellectual capital that many other programmers have.
 What I *do* have is an everlasting curiosity about solving problems with software and mathematics combined with a track record of persistent lifelong learning habits.
 I'll get there someday.